RobinLinus/coins-legacy/notes/key-value-store.md

 The prime number theorem `p(n) ~ 𝓞( n * log(n) )` gives an upper bound of `pair_i < 6 * 10^9 ~ 4 bytes`.

-The factorization theorem guarantees we can represent `S` as unique product:
+The factorization theorem guarantees we can represent `S` as a unique product:
 ```
 s = pair_1 * pair_2 * pair_3 * ...
 ```